How Learning New Words Could Make You Happier

 Perusing the words in his collection, at the least, is a means of meditating on ways that we can feel good.
 It’s also nostalgic.
 Holding concentration while reading his book is a hard thing to do, because of the memories that these terms can trigger, ones that might not be summoned up otherwise.
 When asked for one of his favorites, Lomas lists the German Fernweh, which describes a longing to travel to distant lands, a kind of homesickness for the unexplored.
 Also delightful is the Danish morgenfrisk, describing the satisfaction one gets from a good night’s sleep, and the Latin otium, highlighting the joy of being in control of one’s own time.

 The next time you feel overcome by the misery of it all, it is a list worth looking up.
 “People can think of happiness as if it’s somehow frivolous, like you’re not also taking seriously the darkness and suffering in the world,” Lomas says.
 “But while we recognize that is there, we also do need to notice things around us that can lift us and help us and shine a light.”
-Like finding the mot juste when you didn’t even know you were looking for it.
+Like finding the mot juste.